 - Load the data.
 NYC Taxi:

-DESCRIBE TABLEfirst — column names in this table differ from other NYC Taxi versions online. - Create the Gold schema.
+DESCRIBE TABLE nyc_taxi_tripsand verify the column names.
+The columns differ from other NYC Taxi data available online. - Create the Gold schema.

-CREATE SCHEMA IF NOT EXISTS dbw_pixel_demo.gold.operations. - Run all seven Gold views. trip_efficiency_summary, hourly_demand_pattern, zone_performance, trip_duration_analysis, iot_device_health, iot_trend_summary, operations_kpi_summary.
+CREATE SCHEMA IF NOT EXISTS dbw_pixel_demo.operations_gold. - Build all seven Gold views. trip_efficiency_summary, hourly_demand_pattern, zone_performance, trip_duration_analysis, iot_device_health, iot_trend_summary, operations_kpi_summary.

 - Configure Genie.
-Add all seven views as Trusted Assets → add business instructions with distinct taxi/IoT routing → add sample questions → test before publishing.
+Add all seven views as Trusted Assets, paste the routing instructions with distinct paths for taxi and IoT questions, add at least ten sample questions, and test before publishing.

-- Publish.
-Auto-refresh hourly → share URL with the operations team.
+- Publish and share.
+Set auto-refresh to hourly and share the URL with the operations team.

-Setup time: approximately two to three hours, mainly writing and testing seven Gold views.
+Total setup time is approximately two to three hours, the majority of which is writing and testing the seven Gold views.

 What Changed for the Operations Team

-After the dashboard, Genie questions are answered within seconds.
-Both sub-domains sit adjacent to each other.
-Filters affect both.
-The combined operations_kpi_summary view presents headline numbers from both in the same row of counter tiles.
+After the dashboard was live, those questions are answered in seconds within a single Genie conversation.
+Both sub-domains are displayed side by side.
+Filters affect both simultaneously.
+The operations_kpi_summary view presents headline numbers from both in the same row of counter tiles.

-Most importantly, device health ceased to be reactive.
-Previously, you would see a device fail and then investigate.
-Now, the Critical Devices counter tile shifts focus to struggling devices before they fail — and Genie can inform an operator which devices need attention and why.
+The most significant operational change was that device health monitoring shifted from reactive to proactive.
+Previously, the team would investigate a device after it failed.
+Now, the Critical Devices counter tile surfaces struggling devices before failure occurs — and Genie can tell an operator exactly which devices require attention and why.

 Final Thought

-The optimal operations tool is not the one with the most data.
-It is the one that makes the most important numbers impossible to miss.
+The best operations tool is not the one with the most data.
+It is the one that makes the most important signals impossible to miss.
+We have done this for operations.
+We are ready to do it for you.